- The manuscript fits the Aims and Scope of the journal (http://www.journals.elsevier.com/food-chemistry )

 Authors must provide and use an email address unique to themselves and not shared with another author registered in EES, or a department.

-Authors are required to submit with their articles, the names and contact details (including current and valid (preferably business) e-mail address) of three potential referees.
-Your potential referees should not be from your institute, and at least two should be from a different country.
+Authors are required to submit with their articles, the names, complete affiliations (spelled out), country and contact details (including current and valid (preferably business) e-mail address) of three potential reviewers.
+Email addresses and reviewer names will be checked for validity.
+Your potential reviewers should not be from your institute, and at least two should be from different countries.
+Authors should not suggest reviewers with whom they have collaborated within the past two years.
 Your submission will be rejected if these are not supplied.
 Names provided may be used for other submissions on the same topic.
-Referees must have specific expertise on the subject of your article and/or the techniques employed in your study.
-Briefly state the appropriate expertise of each referee.
-Do not select a referee only because they have expertise on polysaccharides, this is not specific enough.
-Authors cited in your paper can be useful referees.
+Reviewers must have specific expertise on the subject of your article and/or the techniques employed in your study.
+Briefly state the appropriate expertise of each reviewer.

 A peer review system involving two or three reviewers is used to ensure high quality of manuscripts accepted for publication.
 The Managing Editor and Editors have the right to decline formal review of a manuscript when it is deemed that the manuscript is